pvital/docker_flask/README.md

 ## Building the Docker image

-To build the Docker image, do:
+To build the Docker image, do the following:

 ```
 # docker build -t <img_name>:latest .